alustan/alustan/README.md

 **Your Pullrequest label tag should be `preview`**

-> If you wish to expose the application running on an epheramal environment via `Ingress` the controller expects the Ingress field to be structured as specified below in your helm chart to be able to dyanmically update the host field with appropriate host url. updated url will look something like this `preview-{branch}-{pr-number}-chart-example.local`
+> If you wish to expose the application running on an epheramal environment via `Ingress` the controller expects the Ingress field to be structured as specified below in your helm chart so as to dynamically update the host field with appropriate host url. updated url will look something like this `preview-{branch}-{pr-number}-chart-example.local`
 >
 ```yaml
 apiVersion: alustan.io/v1alpha1